 4. You Really Need to Stick to a Budget

-Ahhh, the b-word.
-No need to loathe it with laminate floors.
 You can afford really beautiful, hardworking, durable floors with all the gorgeous looks of hardwood for a fraction of the cost of real hardwood.
-Now, there is most definitely affordable hardwood flooring options, but overall, hardwood costs more than other flooring.
+While there are affordable hardwood flooring options, overall, hardwood costs more than other flooring.
 Laminate offers a range of prices suitable for any budget.
 Where the price difference lies is in the thickness of the floors.
 For example, an 8mm laminate floor is generally less expensive than a 12mm floor.
 Actual flooring prices will differ between retailers, but this is generally the way it goes.

 TIP: Sometimes a laminate floor with a lesser thickness can have a hollow sound when walking on it.
 Invest in a good underlayment to improve the sound absorption especially if installing laminate on an upper-level floor.
 Some laminate floors, such as Beauflor's Hydrana, comes with padding attached.